 Will set up Google Analytics instead if desired.

-I use a WordPress plugin called Shield Security, which provides a firewall, login protection, spam filtering, two-factor authentication, reCAPTCHA, IP blacklisting, file scanning and more.
+I use a WordPress plugin called Shield Security, which provides a firewall, automatic bot & IP blocking, login protection, access restrictions, spam filtering, two-factor authentication, reCAPTCHA, IP blacklisting, file scanning, individual login URL and more.

 In addition, I manually add HTTP security headers to your .htaccess file that harden your site's security even more, e.g. by forcing browsers to only communicate over HTTPS, blocking code injection attacks or validating certificates used on your website.

 I use UptimeRobot to monitor your website's uptime, so we can react quickly if it ever goes down for any significant amount of time.

 Of course, there's no way to ever guarantee 100% safety, which is why I make backups of your site whenever I pass by.